-I did an outdoor handfasting ceremony and as the bride was Welsh and the groom Scottish, they used two pieces of different kinds of fabric, one fabric from Wales and one from Scotland.
-There was also lots of details during the reception that went with the Scottish/Welsh theme.
+I did an outdoor hand fasting ceremony and as the bride was Welsh and the groom Scottish, they used two pieces of different kinds of fabric, one fabric from Wales and one from Scotland.
+There were also lots of details during the reception that went with the Scottish/Welsh theme.

 Just allow more time for the two of you to have photos taken alone, as this time goes so quick usually and if we're taking them after the ceremony the guests typically like to wander over to us and start taking their own photos/directing themselves which eats into our time.
 I often advise to have some more portraits of you both taken in the evening after dinner to make up for this, especially if there's a good sunset!
 And you're usually more relaxed by this point.

 What is the most original photo you’ve been asked to take at a wedding?